What Are Crisis Management Strategies?

 Because your crisis strategy must adapt to fit a range of unknown future scenarios, a strong strategy enables you to be flexible and agile in a crisis.
 Once you determine your strategy, identify the capacities and systems that need to be in place to support your strategy.

 The crisis management team, sometimes supported by other departments or external specialists, performs detailed crisis planning.
 An organization’s senior executives and CEO are typically responsible for the crisis strategy and management of strategic priorities in a crisis.
+For a complete guide to crisis management plans, see “Step-by-Step Guide to Writing a Crisis Management Plan.”

 Because public and media relations are the most visible aspects of crisis responses, many people think a PR strategy is the cornerstone of a crisis strategy.
 That perception is far from reality: Strategic goals also include managing the impact on an organization’s finances; protecting important relationships, such as those with investors, customers, and regulators; and safeguarding an organization’s reputation and public image.

 If your company handles a crisis well, you should emerge with organizational stability, revenues at pre-crisis levels, and customer trust intact.
+Crisis strategy is just one dimension of crisis management.
+For an overview of crisis management, see “The Essential Guide to Crisis Management.”

 The Importance of Crisis Management Strategies